bustyanimebabesdotcom/weedmate/README.md

 # WeedMate

-*Your friendly neighborhood weed pricing CLI app, written purely to sharpen C skills and simulate sketchy cannabis economics.*
+*Your friendly neighborhood weed pricing CLI app, my starter project for my C learning journey*

 ---

 ## What is WeedMate?

-WeedMate is a terminal-based C application designed to simulate managing a cannabis dispensary.
-Adjust prices, browse your "strains," and immerse yourself in a CLI environment that's more educational than ethical.
+WeedMate is a terminal-based C application designed to make learning how to build CLI apps more fun ang engaging.
+The code is meant to be noob friendly, and readable.
+Comments for clarity are provided, mostly around less noob friendly function calls.

 It's also a clean, modular project demonstrating good practices for beginners learning modern C: